timsuchanek/lycheeJS/lychee/api/core/Environment.md

 ### (Boolean) new lychee.Environment().debug;

-The *(Boolean) debug* property is the state whether the debugging mode is activated or not.
+The *(Boolean) debug* property is the state whether the environment and its loaded definitions should print debug output to the console or not.

 It influences the logging of additional debug data to the console.
-It is reflected by the [lychee.debug](lychee.html#properties-debug) property inside the sandbox.
+It is reflected by the [lychee.debug property](lychee#properties-debug) inside the sandbox.

 It is set via *settings.debug* in the [constructor](#constructor) or via [setDebug()](#methods-setDebug).